johndigital/shopify-boilerplate/README.md

 **jQuery**:

 Similar to Vue, there is a file which imports jQuery easily from this template if you prefer it.
-Simply requiring that file once from within the init function will make it globally available on window.
+Simply requiring that file once from within the "runOnce" function will make it globally available on window.

 **ES6 Features**: